SaraRebeka/SaraRebeka/README.md

 - 👋 Hi, I’m @SaraRebeka
 - 👀 I’m interested in studying programming...
 Alone...
 Maybe i'm crazy...
-But if you'd like to help 🫡
+But if you'd like to help 🫡 Who am I not to accept?
 - 🌱 I’m currently learning the basic...
 - 🧭 I’m looking to collaborate with anything i can do...
 - 📫 How to reach me: